 Can You Love What You Do?

-One of the strong points of self-directed education is that in democratic schools the students love to come to school.
-In traditional schools, parents complain about how hard it is to get their children to go to school.
+In democratic schools the students love to come to school.
+In conventional schools, parents complain about how hard it is to get their children to go to school.
 Getting up in the morning can be a constant battle between harried parents and reluctant children.
-Yet, when we tell parents that their kids will love our school, they often reply, “It can’t be good for them if they like it so much.”
+Yet, when we tell prospective parents that their kids will love our school, they often reply, “It can’t be good for them if they like it so much.”

 The relationship between children’s interests and effort was examined many years ago by famous educator, John Dewey.
 In Interest and Effort in Education, Dewey made the case for children liking their self chosen activities and also putting their best efforts into them.
 He found that separating children’s love of what they do from the effort required to pursue their interests was a mistake.

 Students love coming to our school because they are free to discover who they are and pursue their passions.
+Children have become involved in a wide variety of activities from veterinary internships to welding.
 What they do here is not easy.
 However, living in a democratic, self-directed environment gives children the opportunity to choose their own paths with all the joys and struggles they experience along the way.